flobbe9/attendance_manager/README.md

 # Deploy

+<strong>Important:</strong> The deploy pipeline assumes that eas build profiles and git branches are named the same!

 ## ios credentials
 The `eas build` command expects some credentials to be uploaded in eas cloud.
 This needs to be done once locally and does not happen in the pipeline.
 See docs below.

-## test deploy (qa)
+## qa deploy
-- simply push to qa, pipeline will do the rest
+- merge `development` into `qa`
+- start the deployment pipeline in `qa` branch manually

 ## prod deploy
-- merge qa to production
+- increase the version in `development` then merge to `qa` and then to `master`
-- manually deploy the latest qa build
+- start the deployment pipeline in `production` branch manually <br>
+Note that this does not deploy to the app store but to testFlight.
+Production deployment is done manually (ios: https://appstoreconnect.apple.com/apps)

 # Docs
 ## CI/CD